Trump, Abe agree on principles of trade deal at G7

 BIARRITZ, France (Reuters) - President Donald Trump on Sunday said he and Japan’s Prime Minister Shinzo Abe had agreed on the principles of a trade deal that would probably be signed next month in New York.

-Trump’s Trade Representative Robert Lighthizer said the deal would open up markets to over $7 billion worth of goods and covered agriculture, industrial profits and digital trade.
+Trump’s Trade Representative Robert Lighthizer said the deal would open up markets to over $7 billion worth of goods and covered agriculture, industrial tariffs and digital trade.

 The U.S. president said Abe agreed that Japan would buy excess U.S. corn.
-Abe said of the “potential purchase of U.S. corn” that such purchases would be carried out by the private sector.
+Abe said of the “potential” purchase of U.S. corn that such purchases would be carried out by the private sector.

 Reporting by Jeff Mason; Writing by Richard Lough, Editing by William Maclean